Who Gets the Test?

 Fibronectin is a protein that connects the amniotic sac to your uterus -- almost like glue.
 As the sac begins to separate before birth, your body releases the excess fibronectin.

 The test checks the level of fibronectin in your cervix.
-High levels can mean that you’re about to go into labor.
+High levels can mean that you may go into labor early.

 How the Test Is Done

 The test is simple and safe.
-Your doctor will take a quick swab from your cervix.
+Your doctor will take a quick swab from near your cervix.
 It may be uncomfortable, but it will be quick.
-Don't have intercourse for 24 hours before the test -- it could cause a false positive.
+Don't have intercourse for 24 hours before the test -- it could cause a false positive result.

 What to Know About Test Results

-You should hear the results the next day.
-Low levels of fetal fibronectin rule out the possibility of labor within the next week or so.
+You should hear the results within 24 hours.
+Low levels of fetal fibronectin rule out the possibility of labor within the next two weeks.

 High levels don't necessarily mean that you are going into labor.
 They just indicate you're at higher risk.
 Your doctor may want to do more tests, such as ultrasounds.
 You may need drugs to slow down labor.
 Your baby may need medication to strengthen the lungs.